wp-plugins/woocommerce-extra-product-sorting-options/readme.txt

 If you don't manage your stock, you should **disable** this option - it will simply work as an alphabetical sort if all products are just "In Stock" without inventory managed.

 = Why can't on-sale sorting work for variable products? = Simple products and variable products use two different "keys" to indicate if they're on sale.
-As a result, we can't order products using two different keys, so we've used the key that indicates a simple product's sale price in this plugin.
+As a result, we can't order products using two different meta keys, so we've used the key that indicates a simple product's sale price in this plugin.

 We don't anticipate changing this in the foreseeable future, as we've spent a couple hours trying to get the custom search query to work, but WooCommerce core adds search parameters that conflict with it, and we haven't found a suitable work-around.

+= How do I change the fallback to use something other than the title as the second sorting parameter? =

+The fallback used is the product title (in ascending, or alphabetical, order).
+You can change this with the `wc_extra_sorting_options_fallback` filter.
+For example, you could use menu order as the fallback instead:

+`
+add_filter( 'wc_extra_sorting_options_fallback', 'sv_change_sorting_fallback' );
+function sv_change_sorting_fallback( $fallback ) {
+	return 'menu_order';
+}
+`

+= When I view other pages of my shop while using random sorting, some products are repeated.
+Why does this happen? =

+WordPress will get a new random set of products for each page in your shop, so random sorting works best when you have a small number of products and they're all displayed on one page.

+In order to "remember" which products have already been displayed, you'd need [some custom code](http://wordpress.stackexchange.com/questions/31647/is-it-possible-to-paginate-posts-correctly-that-are-random-ordered) to store these products in a session, which is not something we support.

 = This is handy!
 Can I contribute? =
 Yes you can!
 Join in on our [GitHub repository](https://github.com/bekarice/woocommerce-extra-product-sorting-options/) and submit a pull request :)